Vertexwahn/FlatlandRT/README.md

 The Stanford Bunny was derived from the Stanford Bunny provided from the Stanford 3D Scanning Repository (see [here](http://graphics.stanford.edu/data/3Dscanrep/#bunny)).

 The data for the Donut, Armadillo and Stanford Bunny for the 2D triangle data was derived from https://github.com/mmacklin/sandbox.

 ### Credits

-A big thank goes to all the providers, developers and maintainers of the aforementioned Open Source projects and artifacts.
+A big thank goes to all the providers, developers, and maintainers of the aforementioned open source projects and artifacts.